Trump v. CASA, Inc.: Subsequent legal action

 Within hours of the Supreme Court ruling, CASA de Maryland filed a motion in their existing district court case in Maryland, asking Judge Deborah Boardman to certify a class of children born to immigrant parents who would be ineligible for birthright citizenship under Executive Order 14160.
-The American Civil Liberties Union filed another class action suit in New Hampshire the same day.
-In the latter case, judge Joseph Laplante granted the class action request on July 10, 2025, and issued an injunction blocking the government from depriving the citizenship of those covered by the class action.
+The American Civil Liberties Union filed another class action suit in New Hampshire the same day, which became known as Trump v.
+Barbara.

+Trump v.
+Barbara

-Trump filed a petition to the Supreme Court in September 2025 to specifically review if his EO challenging birthright citizenship violates the Constitution, based on the Washington case and the ACLU case filed in New Hampshire.
-Twenty-five states, including Florida, Georgia, Texas, Tennessee, and Missouri, wrote an amicus brief urging the Supreme Court to take the case and limit the interpretation of the Fourteenth Amendment from the prior court decision in the 1898 case United States v.
+In September 2025, Trump filed a petition to the Supreme Court asking it to review the constitutionality of the executive order based on the Washington case and the ACLU case filed in New Hampshire.
+Twenty-five states, including Florida, Georgia, Texas, Tennessee, and Missouri, wrote an amicus brief urging the Supreme Court to take the case and to limit the interpretation of the Fourteenth Amendment from the prior court decision in the 1898 case United States v.
 Wong Kim Ark.
-The states argue that the court should use interpretation of the law from the Reconstruction era instead.
+The states argued that the court should use interpretation of the law from the Reconstruction era instead.

+On December 5, 2025, the court granted the president’s petition for certiorari before judgment in Trump v.
+Barbara, bypassing the circuit court and accepting the case for review.
+It held oral arguments on April 1, 2026.
+On June 30, 2026, the court ruled that children born in the United States to parents unlawfully or temporarily present are "subject to the jurisdiction" of the United States and are citizens at birth under the Fourteenth Amendment’s Citizenship Clause, striking down the executive order.